You may make a donation directly to Ascension by using this donate button below- Thank You.

 There is a five foot diameter perimeter in which dedicated, engraved paver bricks can be placed.

-Our Community – Ascension – Seneca – Oconee County – Upstate SC – ANYONE is invited to walk the Labyrinth - ANYTIME
+Our Community – Ascension – Seneca – Oconee County – Upstate SC – EVERYONE is invited to walk the Labyrinth - ANYTIME